facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

     ```css+jinja
     body { {{'.background'|css('background-color')|colorize(30)}} }
     ```
+///

+/// define
 `hue`

-:
-    Shifts the current hue either to the left or right.
+-   Shifts the current hue either to the left or right.
 The values are angular dimensions starting at the red primary at 0°, passing through the green primary at 120° and the blue primary at 240°, and then wrapping back to red at 360°.
 Values can either be negative to shift left or positive to shift the hue to the right.